 and made them stronger than their foes,

-whose hearts he then turned to hate his people,
+whose hearts he then turned to hate

 to deal craftily with his servants.